 An eSIM is a digital SIM installed on your phone without a physical card.
 You buy a data plan for Andorra, receive a code by email, and activate it in a minute.
 Your Spanish line remains intact for calls and messages.

-The big advantage is the separation: you use the Andorran data line to browse and keep your usual number for calls and SMS, all on the same phone.
-You don't have to go to a physical store when you arrive or change anything with gloves on the slopes.
-You set it up at home with Wi-Fi, and when you cross the border, you just select that line for data.
-It's the most convenient way to have guaranteed internet from the first minute in the Principality.
-It works just as well as when you travel to another European destination; if you're combining countries, check out our eSIM guide for France, very useful if you enter or exit via La Seu d'Urgell towards the French side.
+The big advantage is the separation: you use the Andorran data line for browsing and keep your usual number for calls and SMS, all on the same phone.
+You don't have to go to a physical store when you arrive or change anything with gloves on at the resort.
+You set it up from home with Wi-Fi, and when you cross the border, you simply choose that line for data.
+It's the most convenient way to ensure you have internet from the first minute in the Principality.
+It works just as well as when you travel to another European destination.
+If you want to delve into the concept before buying, our guide on what a virtual eSIM is explains it from scratch, with examples equally valid whether you enter or exit via La Seu d'Urgell towards the French side.

-Traveler tip: install and prepare the eSIM with Wi-Fi at home, but only activate it (i.e., turn on its data) when you are already in Andorra, so you don't use it up prematurely.
+Traveler's tip: Install and prepare the eSIM with Wi-Fi at home, but activate it (i.e., turn on its data) only when you are already in Andorra, so you don't use it prematurely.

 Coverage: Andorra Telecom and signal on the slopes

 In Andorra, the main operator is Andorra Telecom, which manages the country's network.
-Travel eSIMs rely on this infrastructure, so coverage in valleys, towns, and commercial areas is usually good, even with 4G and 5G in major centers.
+Travel eSIMs rely on this infrastructure, so coverage in valleys, towns, and commercial areas is usually good, even with 4G and 5G in the main centers.

-In urban areas like Andorra la Vella, Escaldes-Engordany, or Encamp, the signal is strong and fast, ideal for maps, mobile payments, and social media.
-On ski resorts, coverage is usually good at lower altitudes, cable cars, and restaurants, although it can weaken on high peaks, in tunnels, or narrow gorges, which is normal in any mountain area.
+In urban centers like Andorra la Vella, Escaldes-Engordany, or Encamp, the signal is strong and fast, ideal for maps, mobile payments, and social media.
+At ski resorts, coverage is usually good at lower altitudes, in cable cars, and restaurants, although it may be weaker on high peaks, in tunnels, or narrow gorges, which is normal in any mountainous area.
 To be safe, download offline maps of the resort and your route before getting on the cable car.
-Always check the specific coverage areas on the operator's official website, as the signal depends on the terrain.
-It's very similar to another non-EU neighbor; we explain this in the guide on whether there's roaming in Switzerland, where mountains also affect connection.
+Always check specific coverage areas on the operator's official website, as the signal depends on the terrain.
+If you're debating between carrying a physical SIM from another operator or using a digital line for the mountains, in international chip vs. eSIM, we compare both options directly.

 - Urban centers: Stable 4G/5G, perfect for shopping and browsing.

-- Ski resorts: Good signal at mid-altitudes and cable cars.
+- Ski resorts: Good signal at mid-altitudes and in cable cars.

-- High mountains: May have spots without coverage; carry offline maps.
+- High mountains: There may be spots without coverage; carry offline maps.

 How many GB do you need for your trip?

 For a weekend getaway, 1 to 3 GB is usually enough if you use your phone for maps, messaging, and some social media.
-If you plan to make a lot of stories, videos, or work remotely, aim for 5 GB or more to be safe.
+If you're going to make a lot of stories, videos, or work remotely, aim for 5 GB or more to be on the safe side.

-The key is how you use your phone when traveling.
+The key is how you use your mobile while traveling.
 Andorra is a short-stay destination: most people go for two or three days to ski or shop, not weeks, so small plans go a long way.
-Video is the biggest data guzzler: watching reels, making video calls, or uploading clips to Instagram consumes data quickly.
+The biggest data guzzler is video: watching reels, making video calls, or uploading clips to Instagram consumes data quickly.
 In contrast, text WhatsApp, Google Maps, and checking prices in stores use very little.
-Connect to the hotel Wi-Fi at night for large downloads and you'll get much more out of your bundle.
-With that routine, a mid-range plan will last you the whole weekend without worries.
+Connect to the hotel's Wi-Fi at night for large downloads, and you'll get much more out of your allowance.
+With that routine, a mid-range plan will last you all weekend without worries.
+If you want to stretch your allowance even further, our guide on how to save data on your travel eSIM offers tricks that also work wonders in Andorra, such as disabling automatic app updates before leaving home.

 |---|---|---|